 MEP Director, Digital Transformation

-This presentation will propose how the construction industry needs to reconsider the procurement and installations of our I.T. systems in a building and how this will lead to truly Smart Buildings.
-It will draw comparisons between how a building’s control systems are currently installed and propose how it should be done in the future and how this unlocks the mass of data within a building that will make it “smart”.
-The presentation will conclude with how creating Smart Buildings will lead to Smart Cities and the importance of sharing data can be to the occupants of those cities and how they interact with the environment around them.
+This presentation proposes how the construction industry needs to reconsider the procurement and installations of our IT systems in a building, and how this will lead to truly Smart Buildings.
+It draws comparisons between how a building’s control systems are currently installed, and then proposes how it should be done in the future, showing how this unlocks the mass of data within a building that will make it “smart”.
+The presentation concludes with an explanation of how creating Smart Buildings will lead to Smart Cities, what the importance of sharing data can be to the occupants of those cities, and how it can change the way they interact with the environment around them.